 - Runs slightly small because of wool lining

-Peerko boot have a pretty universal fit and are well loved across the board.
+Peerko boots have a pretty universal fit and are well loved across the board.
 They probably won’t suite someone with an extra wide toe splay, and you might want to size up one because of the thick lining.
 I wear mine in a 38.

 Zeazoo Dingo